Random walk: Applications to natural phenomena

-Dave Bayer and Persi Diaconis have proven that 7 riffle shuffles are sufficient to mix a deck of cards (see more details under shuffle).
-This result translates to a statement about random walk on the symmetric group which is what they prove, with a crucial use of the group structure via Fourier analysis.

 Variants

 A number of types of stochastic processes have been considered that are similar to the pure random walks but where the simple structure is allowed to be more generalized.
 The pure structure can be characterized by the steps being defined by independent and identically distributed random variables.
 Random walks can take place on a variety of spaces, such as graphs, the integers, the real line, the plane or higher-dimensional vector spaces, on curved surfaces or higher-dimensional Riemannian manifolds, and on groups.
 It is also possible to define random walks which take their steps at random times, and in that case, the position X has to be defined for all times t ∈ [0, +∞).
 Specific cases or limits of random walks include the Lévy flight and diffusion models such as Brownian motion.